 Leslie Jordan's cause of death revealed, 3 months after he died

-Actor Leslie Jordan's official cause of death has been confirmed: he suffered "sudden cardiac dysfunction and arteriosclerotic cardiovascular disease," the Los Angeles County coroner's department confirmed Thursday to Yahoo Entertainment.
+Actor Leslie Jordan's official cause of death has been confirmed: he suffered "sudden cardiac dysfunction and arteriosclerotic cardiovascular disease," the Los Angeles County Coroner's Office confirmed Thursday to Yahoo Entertainment.

 The beloved Call Me Kat actor and social media star, 67, died the morning of Oct.
 24 in a car crash at Cahuenga Boulevard and Romaine Street in West Hollywood, Calif.
-He had been on his way to the set of his sitcom, and it was suspected from the beginning that a medical emergency had caused him to drive into the side of a building.
+He had been on his way to the set of the sitcom, and it was suspected from the beginning that a medical emergency had caused him to drive into the side of a building.

 The sudden death prompted tributes from Jordan's current and former colleagues, including Ellen DeGenres, George Takei and his former castmates on Will and Grace.
 They recalled someone who was happy, always telling stories and generating laughs in his real life, just as he was online.